Genivia/ugrep/README.md

 over grep](#improvements).

-If you want to stick exactly to GNU/BSD grep ASCII/LATIN1 non-UTF Unicode patterns, use `ugrep -U` to disable full Unicode pattern matching.
+If you want to stick exactly to GNU/BSD grep ASCII/LATIN1 non-UTF Unicode patterns, use option `-U` to disable full Unicode pattern matching.

 In fact, executing `ugrep` with options `-U`, `-Y`, `-.` and `--sort` makes it behave exactly like `egrep`, matching only ASCII/LATIN1 non-UTF Unicode